oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-BEDTools: a powerful toolset for genome arithmetic.
-The BEDTools utilities allow one to address common genomics tasks such as finding feature overlaps and computing coverage.
-The utilities are largely based on four widely-used file formats: BED, GFF/GTF, VCF, and SAM/BAM.
+BEDTools: a powerful toolset for genome arithmetic.The BEDTools utilities allow one to address common genomics tasks such as finding feature overlaps andcomputing coverage.The utilities are largely based on four widely-used file formats: BED, GFF/GTF, VCF, and SAM/BAM.

-**URL**
+**More Information**

 https://bedtools.readthedocs.io/

 **Available Versions**::

+    2.29.2-GCC-9.3.0
     2.29.2-GCC-8.3.0
-    2.29.2-GCC-9.3.0

 BLAST